The following standards are mandatory:

-(C) The detention center shall have written policies and procedures regarding the photographing and audio or audio-visual recordings of juveniles in their custody which require that:
+(C) The detention center shall have written policies and procedures regarding the photographing and audio or audio-visual recordings of children in their custody which require that:

-(1) The written consent of a juvenile and the juvenile's parent(s) or guardian be obtained before the juvenile is photographed for fund raising or program publicity purposes.
+(1) The written consent of a childand the child's parent(s) or guardian be obtained before the child is photographed for fund raising or program publicity purposes.

-(2) All photographs and recordings are used in a manner which respects the dignity and confidentiality of the juvenile.
+(2) All photographs and recordings are used in a manner which respects the dignity and confidentiality of the child.

 (D) The discipline policies and procedures of the detention center shall incorporate the philosophy that discipline is to be both constructive and educational in nature.
 The detention center's discipline policies and procedures shall prohibit all acts of punishments including, but not limited to:

-(1) Any type of physical punishment inflicted in any manner upon the body such as spanking, punching, paddling, shaking, biting, or roughly handling a juvenile.
+(1) Any type of corporal punishment inflicted in any manner upon the body .

 (2) The assignment of physically strenuous harsh work or exercises, when used solely as a means of punishment.

-(3) Requiring or forcing a juvenile to maintain an uncomfortable position, such as squatting or bending, or requiring a juvenile to continuously repeat physical movements when used solely as a means of punishment.
+(3) Requiring or forcing a child to maintain an uncomfortable position, such as squatting or bending, or requiring a child to continuously repeat physical movements when used solely as a means of punishment.